jackocnr/intl-tel-input/README.md

 **autoFormat**
 Type: `Boolean` Default: `true`
 Format the number on each keypress according to the country-specific formatting rules.
-This will also prevent the user from entering invalid characters (listen for the `invalidkey` event if you want to give the user feedback - [see example](http://jackocnr.com/lib/intl-tel-input/examples/gen/invalid-key.html)).
-Requires the `utilsScript` option for the formatting logic.
+This will also prevent the user from entering invalid characters (triggering a red flash in the input - see [Troubleshooting](#troubleshooting) to customise this).
+Requires the `utilsScript` option.

 **autoHideDialCode**
 Type: `Boolean` Default: `true`